tofuengine/tofuengine.github.io/_pages/tofu.core.class.md

 ### Class.**define**() : table

 Defines a class.
 The newly defined class will have a variable-arguments static method `new(...)` that is to be used to create instances of the class.
-The option method `__ctor(..)` is called upon instance creation.
+The optional method `__ctor(..)` is called upon instance creation.

 ```lua
 local Counter = Class.define()